m-lab/website/_posts/blog/2020-09-17-exploring-geographic-limits-of-ip-geolocation.md

 ## M-Lab Community Tools for Collecting New Data with Geographic Precision

 Because M-Lab maintains a public archive of our measurement data, we sacrifice a bit of geographic accuracy by annotating our test data using the IP address.
-The advantage is that we’re respecting the privacy of people who run tests.
 It’s a tradeoff.
+This disadvantage is the geographic issue demonstrated in this post.
+However, the advantage is that we’re respecting the privacy of people who run tests.
 But there are ways for communities to collect locally specific data using open source tools that use the M-Lab platform.
 We’ve supported and developed applications that communities can use to collect new test data with more geographic precision.

 ### Piecewise - Public Engagement Web Portal